 The Jerusalem Institute of Contemporary Music (JICM) was founded in 1988 to bring the music of our time to a wider audience, through performance, research and education.
-Now in its twenty-seventh year, the Institute has enriched the cultural life of Jerusalem, while creating cutting-edge artists.
+Now in its thirty-second year, the Institute has enriched the cultural life of Jerusalem, while creating cutting-edge artists.
 Founder and Director Dr. Stephen Horenstein envisioned a “dual-track” approach: 1) to energize the artistic life of Jerusalem and 2) to develop gifted youth, primarily from “at risk” backgrounds.
 This approach has been the “hallmark” of the Institute through over two decades of work.

 JICM is indebted to the Jerusalem Foundation to the establishment of the Institute as well as its ongoing support and encouragement.